All Episodes

 Yeah.

-But that's I mean, there is a difference in a lot of the cases, depending on where and what the symbol is.
+But that's, I mean, there is a difference in a lot of the cases, depending on where and what the symbol is.

 Thanks for the call.

-Let me see, they shot a person who was on the ground five times in the head from six inches away.
+They shot a person who was on the ground five times in the head from six inches away.

 What a sharpshooter.